parasoft/soatest-cucumber/tutorial.md

 8080 by default.
 If port 8080 is already in use, SOAtest incrementally searches for an available port, starting at 8000.

-1. **Create a new Maven java project** that will host our Cucumber test scenario:
+1. **Create a new Maven java project** that will host your Cucumber test
+scenario:
    * In SOAtest, select **File> New> Project**.
    * Select **Maven> Maven Project**, then click **Next**
    * Click **Next** again to accept the default project location